LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/19-a-troubleshooting-imagepullbackoff.md

 <details>
 <summary>Hints</summary>
-`kubernetes_state.container.status_report.count.waiting` is giving you the count of the containers currently reporting a in waiting state with the `reason` as a tag.
+`kubernetes_state.container.status_report.count.waiting` is giving you the count of the containers currently reporting a in waiting state with the `reason` as a tag, using the `sum by` aggregator will give you the total number of containers matching this state.
 </details>

 ## Your mission: fix the problem